Hurricane Erika (2003): Preparations

 The threat of Erika's onslaught prompted the evacuation of 51 oil platforms and 3 oil rigs in the western Gulf of Mexico.
 The lack of production led to a loss of production of 8708 oilbbl of oil per day and 173.14 e6cuft of natural gas per day.
 On the day of its landfall, the lack of production led to 1,979 less barrels of oil for the day, or about 0.12% of the total daily production for the Gulf of Mexico, while the loss of 32 Mcuft of gas for the day was equivalent to 0.23% of the total production.
 However, due to its rapid motion, the passage of the storm resulted in minimal effects on operations.

 While the storm was located in the eastern Gulf of Mexico on August 15, the National Hurricane Center issued a Hurricane Watch and Tropical Storm Warning from Brownsville to Baffin Bay, Texas.
-The center also recommended a Hurricane Watch spanning from Soto la Marina, Tamaulipas to the international border.
-Late that same day, when strengthening was underway, a Hurricane Warning was either issued or recommended from La Pesca, Mexico to Baffin Bay, Texas, though the warnings for south Texas were dropped when a more southward motion occurred.
+The center also recommended a Hurricane Watch spanning from Matamoros to Nuevo Laredo, Tamaulipas, and from Soto la Marina to the international border.
+Late that same day, when strengthening was underway, a Hurricane Warning was either issued or recommended from La Pesca, Tamaulipas, to Baffin Bay, Texas, though the warnings for south Texas were dropped when a more southward motion occurred.
 Just one month after Hurricane Claudette caused millions in damage in south Texas, the fast movement of Erika caught citizens by surprise as it was forecast to make landfall near Brownsville.
 Citizens and business owners boarded up for the storm.
-About 10,000 were evacuated from northeastern Mexico due to the threat for flooding, including 2,000 in Matamoros.
+About 10,000 were evacuated from northeastern Mexico due to the threat of flooding, including 2,000 in Matamoros.